hendrtd/comp-2210/docs/modules/m0/hands-on/ide.md

 # Hands-On: Development Environment

 To complete the work in this course you will need a **development environment** -- a collection of tools with which you build software.
-Development environments range from the small and simple to the very large and complex, but at the core of each is the [compiler](https://en.wikipedia.org/wiki/Compiler) and [runtime system](https://en.wikipedia.org/wiki/Runtime_system) of the programming
+Development environments range from the small and simple to the large and complex, but at the core of each is the [compiler](https://en.wikipedia.org/wiki/Compiler) and [runtime system](https://en.wikipedia.org/wiki/Runtime_system) of the programming